samuelpx/Stickermaker/README.md

 # Stickermaker
-Python app that converts images to fit Telegram sticker specs
+Python app that converts images to fit Telegram sticker specs, with a simple tkinter UI.